Georgia is a bold and elegant font that is highly readable, even on smaller screens. So it’s ideal for mobile.

 NYAM Features: Cook County Chronicle & TrueStar

 The Politics of Gun Reform.
-Featured speaker Lauren Tucker, Director of Marketing and Community Relations for Indivisible Chicago leads off NYAM and the WasteShed's first Woke & Winning event of the summer!
+Featured speaker Lauren Tucker, Director of Marketing and Community Relations for Indivisible Chicago leads off NYAM and the WasteShed's first workshop event of the summer!
 (Click on picture above for the news article courtesy of the Cook County Chronicle)

 I'm a paragraph.
 Click here to add your own text and edit me.
 Let your users get to know you.